-(c) Participants that does not show up for racing without notice, or frequently cause extraordinary lag effects, may not be assigned to fleets in the remaining of the series.
+(c) A participant who does not show up for racing without informing the RC by posting on the notice board in the forum, or frequently cause extraordinary lag effects, will not be assigned to fleets in the remaining of the series.

 (b) Any recalculation of qualifying-series ranking after boats have been assigned to final-series fleets will not affect the assignments, except that a redress decision may promote a boat to the Gold final-series.

 5.5 All the twenty boats in the Gold final-series will be assigned to compete in the medal race.

 6.1 Dates of racing: